Baseng0815/Webpage/markdown/2022_japan_arrival.md

 challenge and made our way to the first stop - Shinagawa station.

 Buying a paper ticket was really easy since the staff helped us.
-We then boarded a train we thought headed towards Shinagawa station.
+We then boarded a train we thought was heading towards Shinagawa station.
 In hindsight, it probably *did* went to Shinagawa station, but we were somehow convinced we were wrong and got off only a few stops later, at Ooita.
-We then looked for a map and asked the passengers in every passing train whether it was going to Shinagawa.
-Once we found one that did, we finally managed to get to Shinagawa station.
+We then looked for a map and asked the passengers in every passing train whether it was bound for Shinagawa.
+Once we found one that was, we finally managed to get to Shinagawa station.

 <div style="display: flex; flex-wrap: wrap; justify-content: center;">
 <figure style="display: inline-block; width: 500px; text-align: center;">
 <img style="width: 100%; max-width: 100%;"src="../res/Shinagawa_lift.jpg" alt="scenario 2" />
 <figcaption>
-Easy to find
+Towards the Keikyuu line
 </figcaption>
 </figure>
 <figure style="display: inline-block; width: 500px; text-align: center;">